-The member of staff involved in the incident should write out a brief summary of the incident.
-This record should then be forwarded on to the Headteacher, who is responsible for holding all records centrally.
-The Phase Manager for each pupil involved in the incident must be informed.
+The member of staff involved in the incident should write out a brief summary of the incident on My Concern, where it is stored electronically.
+The Phase Manager for each student involved in the incident must be informed.

 Dealing with the bully